A. M. Klein: Early life and publications

 Klein also came under the influence of Montreal Group member Leon Edel, the future Henry James biographer, who introduced Klein to the works of James Joyce and other writers.
 Klein would add Joyce to his list of lifelong fascinations, an interest that bore fruit in a complex literary study of Joyce's Ulysses, published posthumously in the Klein volume Literary Essays and Reviews.

 After McGill, Klein studied law at the Université de Montréal, where instruction was in French.
 He was a law partner first of Max Garmaise, whom he followed briefly to Rouyn, a small mining development in the North of Quebec.
-Then, back in Montreal, he joined with Samuel Chait (who was to become first president of the Federated Zionist Organization of Canada, when it was reorganised in 1967).
-Klein, Garmaise, and Chait had all been officers of Young Judea, a Zionist youth organization.
+Then, back in Montreal, he joined with Samuel Chait, who was to become the first president of the Federated Zionist Organization of Canada when it was reorganised in 1967.
+Klein, Garmaise, and Chait were all officers of Young Judea, a Zionist youth organization.

-In spite of his growing literary interests, Klein's early poetry of the 1920s and 1930s was largely concerned with Jewish themes, including the history of Jews in Western society ("Design for Mediaeval Tapestry"), the importance of religion as a mediating force in modern society ("Heirloom"), and tributes to important figures in Jewish culture ("Out of the Pulver and the Polished Lens," about the philosopher Spinoza).
+Despite his growing literary interests, Klein's early poetry of the 1920s and 1930s was largely concerned with Jewish themes, including the history of Jews in Western society ("Design for Mediaeval Tapestry"), the importance of religion as a mediating force in modern society ("Heirloom"), and tributes to important figures in Jewish culture ("Out of the Pulver and the Polished Lens," about the philosopher Spinoza).
 Klein published many of these early works in Canadian and American periodicals, although the Great Depression made it difficult for him to find a publisher willing to accept an entire book.
 He also published two poems in the 1936 anthology of modernist Canadian poetry, New Provinces.

 Belatedly, in 1940, Klein's first monograph, Hath Not a Jew, was published in the United States.
 Although the book sold poorly, many of its poems would later become standard selections in anthologies of Canadian literature and posthumous collections of Klein's work.